LamaKhaledd/term-frequency-styles-go/README.md

 | 5 | **Quarantine** | Pure vs impure code — isolate I/O from computation. |
 | 6 | **Actors** | Concurrency via message-passing between independent processes. |
 | 7 | **Map Reduce** | Divide the problem into mappers and reducers for parallel processing. |
+▶️ For more details on <strong>each Chapter</strong> visit the <a href="https://github.com/LamaKhaledd/term-frequency-styles-go/wiki">Wiki</a> section.
 <br>

 <a name="structure"></a>